 He said he would not have scored so many runs exactly because of defensive fields; in his day, fields remained attacking for far longer, even when batsmen were scoring quite freely.
 There was no such thing as a deep point or sweeper in those days and he also conceded that the standard of fielding was much better in the modern game.

 His admission that he might have averaged nearer 70 than 100 had he played in the modern era prompted some jokes along the lines of ‘Not bad for a 90-year-old’, but his comment was perhaps a serious and revealing one.
-To an extent, the transformation in fielding standards supports to explain one of Bradman’s key strengths, which was the phenomenal speed of his scoring.
+To an extent, the transformation in fielding standards supports explaining one of Bradman’s key strengths, which was the phenomenal speed of his scoring.

 That innings of 334 was at the time the highest ever played in a Test match and meant that he held the records in both Test and first-class cricket, having earlier that year scored an unbeaten 452 (in just under seven hours) for New South Wales against Queensland in Sydney.
 He was just 21 years old at the time.